V-Sekai/manuals/decisions/20230719-pose-kusudama-constraints-in-vr.md

 3. Adjust for quality
 4. Complete configuration

-Assigning physical sensors to IK trackers is not in this milestone.
+Assigning physical sensors to IK points is non-goal.

 ## Option Graveyard